vitormdandrade/subwatch-legal/terms.md

 ## 6. Warranty disclaimer

-SubWatch is provided "as is" without warranties of any kind, express or implied.
+Offsub is provided "as is" without warranties of any kind, express or implied.
 I do not guarantee the app is bug-free, will meet your specific needs, or will calculate renewal dates correctly in every edge case.
 Always double-check critical dates against your actual billing statements.

 ## 7. Limitation of liability